• HOME

 Ask before photographing people

 Striking up a conversation first and asking what they do and so on usually makes it easier to ask for a photo later.
-If the person is selling something, it is nice to buy something from him or her to show gratitude.
-But you shouldn’t give money to take a photo.
-Then just thank them and continue walking.
+If the person is selling something, it’s nice to buy something from him or her to show gratitude.

 When it comes to photographing children, make sure you always get consent from a parent or other grown-up family member.